osartun/Backbone.Undo.js/README.md

 #### Constructor 	`new Backbone.Undo([object]);`

 The constructor can be called with an optional argument.
 The argument is an object of attributes.
-So far only the attribute `maximumStackLength` is supported.
+Each attribute is optional and has a default value.

-    var undoManager = new Backbone.Undo; // possible, because arguments are optional var undoManager = new Backbone.Undo({
+    var undoManager = new Backbone.Undo; // possible, because the argument is optional
-        maximumStackLength: 30
-    });

-The attribute `maximumStackLength` defines how many undo-actions should be in the undo-stack at the utmost, which means how many actions are undoable.
-The default value is `Infinity` so there's  no limit at all.
+    var undoManager = new Backbone.Undo({
+        maximumStackLength: 30, // default: Infinity; Maximum number of undoable actions
+        track: true, // default: false; If true, changes will be tracked right away
+        register: myObj // default: undefined; Pass the object or an array of objects that you want to observe });

 #### register		`undoManager.register(obj, [obj, ...]);`

-Your undo-instance must know the object on which actions should be undone/redone.
+Your undo manager must know the objects whose actions should be undoable/redoable.
 Therefore you have to register these
 objects:

     var model = new Backbone.Model;